pantsbuild/intellij-pants-plugin/README.md

         /path/to/pants_dev/pants goal goals

   This will bootstrap pants and resolve all the dependencies or else you will get an `ExecutionException` exception for exceeding 30s timeout.

+# Running tests with Pants

+* Execute `./scripts/run-tests-local.sh` from command-line.